 The STI-VS may interact with the CVT based on local policy and agreements between the emergency caller’s home service provider and the analytics/CVT provider.

-Depending on the result of verification, the STI-VS includes an appropriate indicator (not defined in this document) and returns a verificationResponse containing verstatValue parameters to the IBCF.
+Depending on the result of verification, the STI-VS includes an appropriate indicator of the verification result (not defined in this document) and returns a verificationResponse containing verstatValue parameters to the entry IBCF.
 The “verstatValue” associated with the signed caller identity will be set to “TN-Validation-Passed”, “TN-Validation-Failed”, or “No-TN-Validation”, and the “verstatValue” associated with the signed RPH/SIP Priority header will provisionally be set to “Emergency-Services-RPH-Priority-Header-Validation-Passed”, “Emergency-Services-RPH-Priority-Header-Validation-Failed”, or “No-Emergency-Services-RPH-Priority-Header-Validation”.

 NOTE: The value of the “verstatValue” parameter used to convey verification results associated with a signed RPH/SIP Priority header are provisional, pending final resolution in 3GPP.
 The means for signaling the ‘verstat’ information associated with the RPH/SIP Priority header in the SIP INVITE message, is for further study.